 - Negotiating submarine cable capacity purchase agreements

-Our London office has particular experience advising US carriers and other service providers on pan-European expansion.
+Lawyers in our London office have particular experience advising US carriers and other service providers on pan-European expansion.

 Government and Public Telecommunications Operators